sakundi/sakundi-docs/docs/docs/user-section/what-is-zk-voto-digital.md

 custom_edit_url: null
 ---

-# ZK Digital Vote: Anonymous and Secure Voting Using Blockchain and Privacy-preserving Technologies
+# ZK Digital Vote: Anonymous and Secure Voting Using The Blockchain

 **ZK Digital Vote** is a project that seeks to address the **problem of personal data privacy** in the digital age.
 Often, personal information shared online can be stolen by cybercriminals or distributed on the web.
 To counter this, **ZK Digital Signature** was created, a technology that allows **proving a person's identity without needing to send or reveal their sensitive data**.
 This means a person can be anonymous, but still demonstrate who they are.